|

 the mother and supplying the money to support the family is no longer

-the end of the dad's involvement in raising their children.
-A quick
+the end of the dads' involvement in raising their children.
+A brief

-tour of fatherhood from the 1700's through today starts this presentation.
+historical tour of fatherhood starts this engaging presentation.

-The evening concludes with a look at defining the new role of dads for
+presentation concludes with a look at defining the new role of fatherhood

 1 - 1.5 hours (return to topic menu)